1 Introduction

 patterns.
 No namespace is used by default.

-- This optional attribute specifies
+strip-space - This optional attribute specifies

 whether whitespace text nodes are stripped from the input data